 Simple home-made traps like wrapping some bait in among the branches and leaves of a tree branch work when yabbies are plentiful.
 The ball of wool method described earlier suits kids who prefer more active methods of fishing.
 Using opera house nets has been my most successful technique.

-Take them out of the net (watch out for the claws!) and chuck them in an esky on ice, this’ll slow them down and keep them alive until it’s time to cook them.
-Sticking your hand into an esky full of live yabbies is like sticking your hand into a box of mousetraps.
-A nip from a yabby claw will draw blood (and hurt).
-Some people say keep them in clean water for a little while to help get them tasting a little less muddy.
-I haven’t done it with Murray River yabbies and they taste fine.
+Take them out of the net (watch out for the claws!) and chuck them in an esky with ice in it.
+This’ll slow them down and keep them fresh until it’s time to cook them.
+Just watchout though, sticking your hand into an esky full of live yabbies is like sticking your hand into a box of mousetraps.
+A nip from a yabby claw will draw blood.
+Some say keep them in clean water for a little while.
+I didn’t do it with Murray River yabbies and they taste fine.

-The simplest way to cook them is to drop them into a pot of boiling water for five minutes or so, depending on how big they are .
-Wait to peel them after they’re cooked when they’ve turned red, the shells peel off easier.
-I peeled them raw this time, I wouldn’t recommend doing this as it’s hard work.
+The simplest way to cook them is to drop them into a pot of boiling water for five minutes or so, depending on how big they are.
+Peel them cooked (when they’ve turned red) and their shells peel off easier.
+I peeled them raw but I wouldn’t recommend doing this.
+It’s hard work.

-We eat the tail meat.
+We usually only eat the tail meat.
 I only bother with large claws as there’s not much meat in them.
 Yabbies have a nice subtle taste.
 They go well with most dips and sauces you’d use for crustaceans like prawns, crabs and lobster.
-Be careful cooking them on the BBQ, they cook really quickly, like less than a minute quickly.
+Be careful cooking them on the BBQ because they cook really quickly.
+Usually in less than a minute.

 Click here to go back and explore more.